shadowviper-in/CloudChatMC/README.md

 ## License

-MIT — free to use, modify, and distribute.
+GPL-v3.0 — free to use, modify, and distribute.